 Hearing Aid Information

-Financial assistance to purchase hearing aids may be available from a variety of sources for children who get Medicaid, older Texans and people who are looking for employment.
+Financial assistance to purchase hearing aids may be available from a variety of sources for people of all ages.

 Information and Referral